bitton-yehonatan/bitton-yehonatan.github.io/_posts/2023-12-17-PITM-introduction.md

 2. accessing bing with post data to hide the prompt base64 url from the user failed because the bing search is working with get requests only
 3. the last one was as stated in the article, generate a GET request and ask bing to search for it without reveling the url allowed us to show the user that the prompt is only searching bing while actually sending data out of the GPT without the user notice.

+## What can be done with this attack?

+Today GPTs are shared in special websites and forums such as reddit without the user knowing if the model is poisoned or fine tuned for the attacker, this can lead to several issues

+- code exfiltration: users upload company code to GPT to help with problem solving
+- secret exfiltration: when uploading code the user can accidentally upload secrets compromise company 3rd party services
+- sharing information about the company by coping information from internal documents
+- sharing personal information in HealthGPTs, Ideation, and much more

+As you can see there can be many issues with 3rd party GPTs including personal information about the users, future work can try to send full documents from uploaded prompts, and even try to read user information using the code interpreter or the user custom pre-configured information for prompts

 ## security recommendations

-GPTs and models should be treated the same as software packages, as the saying goes "Don't take software from strangers!".

-Security solutions need to adapt and create several adoptions from SLSA, and ASPM solutions:
+Today the LLM market is rogue and every developer can add a model without taking into account the security issues from his own actions, this requires the CISO to take a proactive approach and adapt to the situation by using network inspection and supply chain solutions to stop attacks both on the machine and at the CI/CD pipeline with SAST solutions.

+For the machine we can use DLP solutions to detect secret exfiltration:

+- user sending organizational information to ChatGPT
+- uploading file

+For the CI/CD more work need to be done at the tooling level

 1. Models should be part of the generated SBOM
 2. Engineering teams need to sign their own models
 3. Using 3rd party GPTs in organizations should be done using a secured inventory with an allow-list

-Today the LLM market is rogue and every developer can add a model without taking into account the security issues from his own actions.
+In conclusion GPTs and models should be treated the same as software packages, as the saying goes "Don't take software from strangers!".